deeptanshukumar/Galaga-in-PyGame/README.md

 # Galaga in Pygame
 # A simple spaceship game, similar to the classic Galaga
-# To avoid a local error, create a folder called "PYlaga" and place the files inside
+# To avoid a local error, create a folder called "Pylaga" and place the files inside
 Sprites made by me XD

 I followed the Python Esper channel tutorial >>>